Pittsburgh Athletic Association: Features

+History

+Club

-The club was organized in 1908 by real estate developer Franklin Nicola.
-Architect Benno Janssen (1874—1964) used a Venetian Renaissance palace as a prototype for his design, perhaps Palazzo Grimani or Libreria on Piazza San Marco.
-The structure was completed in 1911.
-Prior to that, the club operated out of the Farmer's Bank Building (now razed), downtown at Forbes St (then Diamond) and Smithfield.
+The Pittsburgh Athletic Association social club was organized in 1908 by real estate developer Franklin Nicola.
+Prior to opening of the Pittsburgh Athletic Association building, the club operated out of the Farmer's Bank Building (now razed), downtown at Forbes St (then Diamond) and Smithfield.

-The Pittsburgh Athletic Association was a nonprofit membership club chartered in 1908, operating to 2017.
+The Pittsburgh Athletic Association was a nonprofit membership club which operated until 2017.

 It offered comprehensive athletic facilities, sports lessons, spa services, fine dining, and overnight accommodations.
 Some of the building's more interesting features include a pool on the third floor, full basketball and squash courts, a 16 lane bowling alley, and a room dedicated to former University of Pittsburgh football coach Johnny Majors.
 The club had several annual events, the most popular including an Easter brunch, a lobster dinner, and collegiate boxing events.

 From 1916 to 1920, the PAA fielded an elite amateur ice hockey team featuring such Canadian stars as Herb Drury and brothers Joe and Larry McCormick.
 The team won the championship of the short-lived National Amateur Hockey League in 1918.
 When the Olympic Games first included ice hockey in 1920, four of the eleven players on the silver medal-winning U.S. team came from the PAA squad.

-The clubhouse is currently undergoing a complete renovation and restoration after which the club will be housed in a smaller space incorporating athletics, lap pool, and fine dining.
-It is slated to reopen in 2020.
+At its height, it posted 2,500 members, and was also notable as the place Fred Rogers conducted daily swims.
+However, in the 2010s the club was facing declining membership, which had dropped to and estimated 200 to 300 members, and faced financial difficulties resulting in a 2017 bankruptcy filing.
+The lot behind the building was leased and developed into a 10-story hotel.

+Sale

+In 2017, the building was purchased by the Walnut Capital group for $11.9 million.
+In 2021, Walnut Capital completed a $25 million in renovations including restoration of the exterior and interior spaces.
+Originally, the Pittsburgh Athletic Association club intended to rent approximately 20,000 square feet of space in the renovated building for its own use, but decided not to occupy any space and instead pursue possible mergers with other Pittsburgh-area social clubs, thus ending the club's affiliation with the building that bears its name.
+The University of Pittsburgh authorized the purchase the building for $34 million and the university acquired the building in June, 2024.